 Skip to content

-August 2025 Upcoming Events at Eleven Madison Avenue (EMA)
+February 2026 Upcoming Events at Eleven Madison Avenue (EMA)

 Dear Colleagues,

-This month, the UBS Cooking School and community events calendars are filled with fun and engaging classes, events, and activations.
+This month, the UBS Cooking School and community events calendars are packed with fun and engaging classes, events, and activations.
 Included are some delicious recipes for you to enjoy, as well as highlights of some of our Cooking School classes, Wellness Wednesday classes, and upcoming community events.
 Please join us for these exciting “Key Occasions.”

 Regards,